ding-lab/MouseTrap2/testing/README.md

   * TODO: create small test dataset with variants and mouse read contamination
 * Scripts here are designed to test MouseTrap2 in various contexts

+# Test scripts

+## Running within docker

+The most straightforward way to run DisambiguateFilter.sh is from within a docker container.

+* `launch_docker.sh` will start a docker container and allow user to run interactive (bash) session in it.
+    * Once in interactive session within container, can execute `run.DisambiguateFilter.sh` within it
+* `launch_docker.DisambiguateFilter.sh` will start docker container and run DisambiguateFilter.sh
+  within it directly.

+## Running using CWL

+CWL tools and workflows are run directly from host computer using `rabix`, without need to explicitly start docker container.
+These come in two flavors:

+**rename MouseTrap2 to DisambiguateFilter**

+* :

 ## Test Data: NIX5.10K